Kamal Quadir: Early life

 Quadir was an intern at Insight Venture Partners in New York, led the Business Development Division of Occidental Petroleum's initiative in Bangladesh and worked for New York City's Chamber of Commerce.
 He was also the co-founder and creative director of GlobeKids Inc., an animation company.

-Quadir has completed his BA from Oberlin College and MBA from the MIT Sloan School of Management.
+Quadir completed a BA at Oberlin College and MBA at the MIT Sloan School of Management.

-He is also an artist whose art works are in the permanent collection of the Bangladesh National Museum and the Liberation War Museum.
+He is also an artist whose works are in the permanent collection of the Bangladesh National Museum and the Liberation War Museum.